How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Squirrel Wood Print Fabric Reversible Dog Bandana

-If you don’t have a great local fabric store to shop local, you can also look for 100% cotton fabrics at Joann Fabrics or on Etsy and Spoonflower.
+If you don’t have a great local fabric store to shop local, you can also look for 100% cotton fabrics at Joann or on Etsy and Spoonflower.
 They all have tons of great options for your reversible dog bandana.
 The hard part will be deciding which fabric to use first!

 My two favorites are the indigo shibori print and the beetles print.
-The shibori is very on-trend (you can buy a similar print from Joann’s or Amazon) and the beetles are very Summery – we find actual beetles on our walks all the time!
+The shibori is very on-trend (you can buy a similar print from Joann’s or Amazon) and the beetles are very Summery – we find actual beetles on our daily dog walks all the time!

 There are TONS of fabric options at Joann’s that would be perfect for bandanas, just search for quilting fabric or anything that is 100% cotton.